dhglab/Identification-of-evolutionarily-conserved-gene-networks-mediating-neurodegenerative-dementia/README.md

 TPR50 Tau mouse consensus WGCNA Analysis (cortex) Swarup et al 2018

-The repository has 3 folders - code, data and output.
+The repository has 4 folders - code, data_provided, data_generated and figures.
 The R code to replicate the analyses are in the code folder.
 The input data in the form of RData files can be found under data_provided.